lmagnette/AdventOfCode2024/README.md

 1. Day 1
      - Historian Hysteria: Analyzes historical location data to determine possible locations of the missing Chief Historian.
-     - Historian Hysteria pat 2: Evaluates how often each number from the left list appears in the right list and computes a total similarity score.
+     - Historian Hysteria part 2: Evaluates how often each number from the left list appears in the right list and computes a total similarity score.
 This considers potential misinterpretations or errors in recording the location IDs.
 2. Day 2
     - Reactor Safety Check: Assesses safety reports from the Red-Nosed Reindeer nuclear plant for compliance with safety standards.
     - Reactor Safety Check With Dampener: Extends the Day 2 safety check to include a tolerance for one faulty level per report, simulating a problem dampener device.
+3. Day 3
+    - Mull It Over: Identify and compute the results of valid multiplication instructions from a corrupted string of data.
+    - Mull It Over With Conditionals: Extend the computation to include conditional statements that enable or disable multiplication instructions based on their sequence in the corrupted data.

 ## Running the Scripts